Santos-uprety/Simple-Calculator/README.md

 Description:<br>
-One of the requirements for the user interface design is to ensure that the colours used in this design are carefully chosen, so that I can navigate the app without difficulty and enjoy the visual experience.
+One of the requirements for the user interface design is to ensure that the colours used in this design are carefully chosen, so that I can navigate without difficulty and enjoy the visual experience.

 User Story:
 > As a user, I want this website to be responsive and to be able to use it in different devices.